 Arm lifts are aimed at reducing the hanging fold of skin in the upper arm after an individual undergoes a significant weight loss.
 The excess of skin is occasionally referred to as a ‘bat-wing’ deformity.
 Occasionally it is present to some degree in the middle years of life even when the patient has not had a significant weight loss.
 The skin has simply become lax.
 The patients’ main concern is of having to always wear long sleeves to hide the cosmetic deformity.

-Minor cases of bat wing deformity may be corrected using liposuction particularly when the skin has good tone, but it is my experience in of over 30 years practice that this is somewhat rare.
+Minor cases of bat wing deformity may be corrected using liposuction particularly when the skin has good tone, but it is Dr. J. Brian Boyd’s 30 years of experience of doing Arm Lifts in the South Bay area that this is somewhat rare.
 Most patients require an arm lift (‘brachioplasty’) to correct the bat wing deformity.